techrah/techrah.github.io/about/index.md

 custom_css: about
 nocomments: true
 ---

-I am a Frontend Software Developer.
-I code at [YoppWorks](https://www.yoppworks.com), developing web and mobile apps with React, React Native, JavaScript ES6 and related technologies such as Redux, Redux Saga and lodash/fp.
-I love functional programming.
-I am currently learning Reactive Architecture, Scala programming and Spark.
+I am a professional software developer currently serving up web and mobile apps with React, React Native, JavaScript (ES2015+) and related technologies such as Redux, Redux Saga and lodash/fp.
+I am a functional programming enthusiast and love applying FP paradigms in JavaScript.

-I made my debut in mobile app development in 2008 with the iPhone and have since worked with many Canadian companies, helping them to bring their apps to market.
+I have been creating mobile apps since 2009 and React apps since 2016 and have worked with many companies to help them to bring their apps to market.

 <div class="brand-logos-outer"><div class="brand-logos">
   <div>